OuterHavenLLC/App/README.md

 # Change Log
 ## 1.3: Re:Search
 ### Release Notes
-This release focuses on search—both inside and outside the platform, as well as quality of life improvements. (comming soon...)
+This release focuses on search—both inside and outside the platform, content creation, and quality of life improvements. (comming soon...)

 ### Re:Search
 * Refined content visibility across the platform.